☖ Home Units Converter Geometry Σ Math Physics Electricity

 According to the second law of motion we have F = m a

-In the gravitational system the force acting on a mass is W = m g [kgm m / s2 ] = 1 N
+In the earth gravitational system the force acting on a mass is W = m g [kgm m / s2 ] = 1 N

 A force of 1 Newton is equal to N = 1 [kgm m / s2 ] = 0.102 kgf